 To move a file from one pending changelist to another:

+- 1. Expand the source changelist.

+- 2. Do one of the following:

-- 1. Expand the source changelist. - 2.
-Drag the file to the target changelist.
+- Drag the file to the target changelist.

+- Right-click the file or files and select Move to Another Changelist.

 Reverse a changelist submission